 A new launch site for Soyuz was built in French Guiana to complement the performance range offered by Ariane.
-It is now fully operational and adds to the flexibility and competitiveness of Europe's fleet of launchers.

 The efforts of Member States in developing and sustaining Ariane and Vega have established well-recognised European industry competences that allow industry to participate in international tenders.